plone/training/views_1.rst

         """ This does nothing so far
         """

 This might seem a lot of boilerplate if we only want to render a template but every bit of it can be changed to achieve different effects.
-It's not useless code but actually very powerful stuff.
+It's not useless code but actually very powerful.
 We only ignore it for now and concentrate on the template.

 Add a directory ``browser/templates`` and add an file ``browser/templates/demoview.pt``